TheDiffi/ARTaskSwitching-PhysicalNback/nback-serial-interface.md

 -   All times are formatted as HH:MM:SS:mmm (hours:minutes:seconds:milliseconds)
 -   Reaction times are reported in raw milliseconds for easier analysis
 -   The maximum number of trials is limited to 50 due to memory constraints
+-   Special marker words ("task-completed" and "data-completed") are used to signal completion of operations